thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 bankAccount.chargeCredit(10);
 console.log(bankAccount.balance); //output: 40
 ```
-It works properly now, the first call to `chargeCredit`, the balance is deducted by 10, when the second call to `chargeCredit`, the balance remains unchange.
+It works properly now, the first call to `chargeCredit`, the balance is deducted by 10, when the second call to `chargeCredit`, the balance remains unchanged.

 At this point, some of you might have question about `compose` and `once`, *why `once` function takes into account for `this` context when apply the function while `compose` does not*?